mestanley813/odin-recipes/README.md

 # odin-recipes
-A practice HTML website with tasty recipes
+A practice HTML website with tasty recipes.